 Bluetooth mesh profiles provide the basic infrastructure protocol to support the relay of messages from tags over a network of mesh relay nodes, which are typically line-powered devices.
 The location of tags are most commonly determined using received signal strength (RSSI) at three or more nodes, the position of which are known and allows tag position to be calculated using geometrical trilateration techniques.
 Location-accuracy is dependent on individual silicon implementation of RSSI measurement, as well as the sophistication of post-processing algorithms applied to the calculation.
 Commercial products, such as the WiSilica patient tracking system, can typically resolve down to one-meter accuracy.

-Supporting Lighting Controls
+Bluetooth Mesh Lighting Controls